Inca mythology: Animals in Inca religion

+Llamas

 Llamas were important to the economy of the vast Incan Empire, they could be used for wool, transportation of goods, and food.
 They also played a major role in the religious lives of the Inca, being a valuable sacrifice to the gods and used in important religious ceremonies as offerings.
 Urcuchillay was a god worshipped by the Inca, in particular llama herders.
 Urcuchillay was believed to protect and watch over the llamas of the land.
 Llama artwork created by the Inca shows further reverence towards llamas; an example of this is a depiction of a llama constructed out of pure gold, an extremely valuable material for the Inca because of its religious significance as it was considered the sweat of the sun, the most worshipped deity for the Inca, Inti.